Spectrum, Scattering Amplitudes, and String Field Theory of 4 Dimensional Twistor String: Summary and Outlook

 In this paper we have investigated some properties of the anomaly free twistor string in more detail.
 The spectrum in the NS sector has a graviton leading to proper gravitational amplitudes.
 In the R sector the spectrum is similar to the one for conformal supergravity of the Berkovits-Witten twistor string, enhanced by being multiplied with an SU(2) representation of the bi-twistor, but without the states thought of spoiling unitarity and without the requirement to be in an adjoint representation of a super multiplet.
 Part of the spectrum for spin $\frac{1}{2}$ fermions can be chosen to look like 3 generations of fermionic content of the Pati-Salam model \cite{Pati:1974}.
 All helicity states have double occurrence, reflecting the symmetry between matter fields and their duals.
 Scattering amplitudes with external gravitons and vector bosons have been calculated in the NS sector and they match the EYM amplitudes of \cite{Adamo:2015}.
 All tree and one-loop amplitudes of \cite{Kunz:2020} have been confirmed to exhibit proper unitary factorization.
 In appendix \ref{4GravOneLoop} the one-loop amplitude with four external gravitons has been explicitly calculated in the non-separating degeneration limit and verified to replicate the expected result.
 Finally, the construction of a string field theory similar to the one for the conventional ambitwistor string in 10 dimensions \cite{Reid:2017, Lacroix:2017} has been proposed.

 Among the many open issues we only list a few obvious ones and one farfetched one: \begin{itemize} \item The SFT construction proposed in section \ref{SFT} needs to be put on rigorous mathematical ground with many more details worked out.
 In particular, consistency, UV finiteness, and unitarity need to be established.
 That the model has proper factorization properties and modular invariance up to the one-loop level is a promising starting point. \item If the SFT exists as a consistent theory, does the model have physical significance?
 The classical limit would need to be understood more deeply.
 In particular, can a connection with general relativity be established?
 The fact that it leads to expected EYM scattering amplitudes is a hopeful sign. \item Usually, black hole physics is used as a playground for quantum gravity theories.
 What does the model have to say about black hole properties like the information paradox phenomenon?
-Because the target space is twistor space, black holes might need to be modeled in that space, e.g. as non-Hausdorff reduced twistor spaces \cite{Fletcher:1988, Fletcher:1989}.
-Is it feasible to consider the twistor string on such unusual background? \item A final, rather speculative item: Is there a connection between the SFT (if it exists) and loop quantum gravity (LQG)?
+Because the target space is twistor space, black holes might need to be modeled in that space.
+One typical way is to use non-Hausdorff reduced twistor spaces \cite{Fletcher:1988, Fletcher:1989} although it does not seem easily feasible to consider the twistor string on such unusual background because of the implicit connection to spacetime. \item A final, rather speculative item: Is there a connection between the SFT (if it exists) and loop quantum gravity (LQG)?
 The twistorial interpretation of LQG \cite{Speziale:2012} works with a pair of twistors, together with a simplicity constraint and an area matching condition.
 The former looks like a gauged complex incidence relation and the latter like a scaling symmetry between the two twistors, which both could be mapped into our model.
 But is there more to it than just this correspondence? \end{itemize} \ \\